Accessing databases that support ODBC with PHP and PEAR DB

 The base PEAR installation included in the PHP distribution provides a program named pear that lets you check what PEAR packages are installed.
 To check whether the PEAR DB package is installed:

 If DB is not listed in the command output, the package is not installed.
 The following instructions show how to install PEAR DB using the simplest method, the pear command line installer.
-For information about all the available methods for installing PEAR packages, see the PEAR documentation.
+For information about all the available methods for installing PEAR packages, refer to the PEAR documentation.

-If you are using PHP 4.3.1 or later, to install PEAR DB:
+If you're using PHP 4.3.1 or later, to install PEAR DB:

 If you are using PHP 4.3.0 or earlier, to install PEAR DB: